devsahilmalik/Crazyscan/README.md

 # Crazyscan
 Crazyscan is a fast and simple Python-based port scanner with customizable IP, ports, and timeout options.

-# Crazyscan

-Crazyscan is a lightweight and beginner-friendly Python tool for scanning open ports on a target machine.
+this is a lightweight and beginner-friendly Python tool for scanning open ports on a target machine.
 It allows you to specify an IP address, scan common or custom ports, and adjust timeout values for faster results.

 ## Features